 Nowadays, this ancient art has taken the decor industry by a storm.
 If you want to join the bandwagon, then you’ve come to the right place.

-How to apply metallic leaf sheets
+How to apply gold leaf sheets

 1. Prepare the object you want to gild and the other materials.